elephantscale/es-training-new/secure-coding/slides/Secure-Design.md

 ## Nonfunctional Requirements

 - Nonfunctional requirements are the performance requirements of a system
   - For example, response time, load and stress capacity
-- Many attacks stress system performance to put the target in an unstable state
+- Many attacks overstress system operations to destabilize it
-- Nonfunctional requirements _must_ define the performance levels the system will experience in production
+- Nonfunctional requirements must fully define the performance levels the system will experience in production
 - System design depends _directly_ on the non-functional requirements
 - Systems that are patched up to meet performance requirements present a greater attack surface
 - Standardized nonfunctional requirements models provide "checklists" for completeness